He Climbed into His Cave | Man in His Cave | Tricks of the Trade to Climb Out of His Cave

-I think that’s wrong because essentially Gray was onto something.
-Guys step off into their cave for a reason and it’s essentially because it gives them an opportunity to slow down and think about what’s going on for them emotionally.
-Unfortunately, many guys aren’t adept at examining their emotions and emerge from their cave without resolving anything.
-They tend to believe that it was the element of time that helped their emotional drama glue.
-They failed to realise their feelings of sadness, anger and despair didn’t dissolve and disappear, they just got buried deeper!
+I think that’s wrong because, essentially, Gray was onto something.
+Guys step off into their cave for a reason, essentially because it allows them to slow down and think about what’s going on for them emotionally.
+Unfortunately, many guys cannot examine their emotions and emerge from their cave without resolving anything.
+They tend to believe that the element of time helped their emotional drama glue.
+They failed to realise their feelings of sadness, anger and despair didn’t dissolve and disappear; they just got buried deeper!

 Times are Changing

-Things are changing though.
-Many men do resolve their emotional drama while in their cave and they frequently emerge and talk about it to their partners.
-This is great and I think it’s on the increase.
+Things are changing, though.
+Many men resolve their emotional drama while in their cave and frequently emerge and talk about it to their partners.
+This is great, and it’s on the increase.
 If you’re one of these guys, well done.
 If you’re the partner of one of these guys, congratulate your man for working on himself in this way.

 That’s the good news.

-What’s not so good are the guys who disappear for too long and when he does climb out of his cave, nothing has changed.
-These are the guys who are looking for a holy grail, unfortunately it doesn’t exist.
+What could be better are the guys who disappear for too long, and nothing changes when he does climb out of his cave.
+These guys are looking for a holy grail.
+But, unfortunately, it doesn’t exist.

-Guess what guys!
-You haven’t done anything wrong, all you’ve done is take on some emotional stuff that you’re ill-equipped to handle.
+Guess what, guys!
+You have done everything correctly; all you’ve done is take on some emotional stuff that you need to be equipped to handle.
 You climbed into your cave to sort it out in your own time.
-You don’t have to apologise for anything, all you need do is be responsible for your own behaviour and don’t blame others for how you feel.
+You don’t have to apologise for anything; you only need to be responsible for your behaviour and not blame others for how you feel.

 I nearly did this last week.
-I became so absorbed in my own “stuff” that I started to blame others for the way I felt.
-When I ‘got it’, I realised I was a man in his cave for a good 24 hours longer than necessary.
+I became so absorbed in my “stuff” that I started to blame others for how I felt.
+When I ‘got it’, I realised I was a man in his cave for 24 hours longer than necessary.
 I only escaped because of the internal messages that came to me in my meditation.

 That’s how easy it is to remain in this space.
-Remember, when you’re in your cave, you may momentarily feel safe, but what you’ve inadvertently done is closed yourself off from your environment and your loved ones.
+Remember, when you’re in your cave, you may momentarily feel safe, but you’ve inadvertently closed yourself off from your environment and your loved ones.

 Tricks of the Trade.